homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

-- If you have any issues with this plugin, enable the debug mode in the settings (and restart the plugin).
+- If you have any issues with this plugin, enable the debug mode (in plugin settings and homebridge settings) and restart homebridge / child bridge.
 This will print additional information to the log.
 If this doesn't help you resolve the issue, feel free to create a [GitHub issue](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/issues) and attach the available debugging information.
 - If you run into login errors despite using the correct login details, make sure you accepted the latest terms and conditions after logging into the Comfort Cloud app.
 - If the plugin affects the general responsiveness and reliability of your Homebridge setup, you can run it as an isolated [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges).